Willy-Kimura/BetterFolderBrowser/README.md

 To install via the [NuGet Package Manager](https://www.nuget.org/packages/BetterFolderBrowser/1.0.0) Console, type:

-> `Install-Package BetterFolderBrowser -Version 1.0.0`
+> `Install-Package BetterFolderBrowser`

-You can also choose to [download](https://github.com/Willy-Kimura/BetterFolderBrowser/releases/download/v1.0.0/BetterFolderBrowser.dll) the assembly and add it to Visual Studio's Toolbox.

 # Features
 - Works with [.NET 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=1639) and above allowing for usability across most .NET applications.
 - Built as a component making it accessible in Design Mode.
 - Uses the same dialog model as the [OpenFileDialog](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.openfiledialog?view=netframework-4.7.2), making it super easy for users to *view*, *search*, *select*, and *modify* folders when opened.
 - Allows passing of literal paths as strings to the `RootFolder` property.
-- Allows multiple selection of folders in constrast to the standard WinForms [FolderBrowserDialog](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.folderbrowserdialog?view=netframework-4.7.2) which only allows for single-folder selections.
+- Allows folder multi-selection in contrast to the standard WinForms [FolderBrowserDialog](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.folderbrowserdialog?view=netframework-4.7.2) which only allows for single-folder selections.
 One can then access the list of selected folders using the property `SelectedPaths` or its variant `SelectedFolders` property.
 - The dialog can be displayed either blocking the UI thread or not using the `ShowDialog(IWin32Window)` or `ShowDialog()` methods respectively.
 - Provides additional custom [UITypeEditor](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.design.uitypeeditor?view=netframework-4.7.2) variants for folder-selection within the *Properties* window.
 They include the `SelectedPathEditor` (for **single** folder selection) and `SelectedPathsEditor` (for **multiple** folder selection) for use in-place of the standard WinForms [SelectedPathEditor](http://www.dotnetframework.org/default.aspx/DotNET/DotNET/8@0/untmp/whidbey/REDBITS/ndp/fx/src/Designer/WinForms/System/WinForms/Design/SelectedPathEditor@cs/1/SelectedPathEditor@cs).
 For usage of these editors, ensure you import the namespace `WK.Libraries.BetterFolderBrowserNS.Editors`.
 > Here are two examples of properties implementing the given custom editors: